 I dared to use the “m” word after reading Peggy Reeves Sanday and Heide Goettner-Abendroth.
 I define egalitarian matriarchy as a society and culture organized around the mother principle of love, care, and generosity, in which mothers are honored and women play central roles, and in which men also have important roles and every voice is heard.
 My new suggestion is that the “m”word always be preceded by the “e” word, in other words that we not use “matriarchy” unmodified, but always write and speak of “egalitarian matriarchies” in order to make it clear that we are not talking about female-dominated societies.
 This will be my practice in the future.

 *You can read more in Societies of Peace by Heide Goettner-Abendroth, in Women at the Center by Peggy Reeves Sanday, and in Daughters of Mother Earth and Iroquoian Women by Barbara Alice Mann.
 Or watch The Women’s Kingdom or other documentaries on the Mosuo.

 Carol P. Christ is an internationally known feminist writer and educator currently living in Heraklion, Crete.
-Carol’s new book written with Judith Plaskow, is Goddess and God in the World: Conversations in Embodied Theology.
+Carol’s new book written with Judith Plaskow, Goddess and God in the World: Conversations in Embodied Theology, is on sale for $3.71 kindle on Amazon in May 2018.
 FAR Press recently published A Serpentine Path: Mysteries of the Goddess.
 Carol has been leading educational tours based on the religion and culture of ancient Crete for over twenty years.
 Carol’s photo by Michael Honegger.